SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

 adjusted.

-Upgrade from SeisComP3 Jakarta-2018.327 or before
+Upgrade From SeisComP3 Jakarta-2018.327 or Before
 =================================================